 The original church in Bannockburn was named St John the Evangelist.
-This church was destroyed by fire in October 2015 and the site has remained vacant ever since.
+This church was destroyed by fire in October 2015 and we were fortunate enough to open our newly constructed new church in 2019.

-This reflects the voting and it recognises that as the first canonised Australian saint and as a woman St Mary brings a real sense of freshness and hope, tying well to the rapid growth of the Bannockburn area and the need for re-vitalisation of the parish.
-Other positives are that St Mary spent much time seeking to provide education in rural areas and that her catch phrase typifies something of the nature of the parish: “never see a need without doing something about it”.
+St Mary spent much time seeking to provide education in rural areas and her catch phrase typifies something of the nature of the parish: “never see a need without doing something about it”.

 Our School Logo